harcokuppens/xenomai3_rpi_gpio/install/installation_of_xenomai-3.0.8_on_rpi2_3_3Bplus_on_raspbian_kernel_branch_v4.9.y__problem_linux_gpio.md

 [TOC]

-Installation of xenomai master branch on mainline kernel branch v4.19.y from kernel.org
+Installation of xenomai 3.08 on rpi kernel v4.9.y from raspberrypi github site
 ============================================

 **IMPORTANT**: This mainline kernel installation is not correct.
 The gpio pins have the wrong numbers.